 Erwin Brothers Entertainment

 After already achieving commercial success with “October Baby” and “Mom’s Night Out,” the Erwin Brothers are working on their next film, “Woodlawn.”
-Come hear how this move is part of larger vision to reach our culture.
+Come hear how this movie is part of larger vision to reach our culture.
 As someone recently said, “movie screens have become the pulpit for our society.”

 EzyLife’s goal is to provide “life enhancing products” to those at the bottom of the economic pyramid.
 Products include those designed to improve crop production, solar lighting, and safer, more efficient stoves.
 The common theme for all these products is to save the customer time and/or money.